How to identify sheep, cattle, pigs and goats when exporting to the EU from January 2021.

 You can continue to identify your sheep in the same way, using double tags.

-One of the tags already contains an electronic ID with the correct ISO country code ‘826’, needed in a no-deal Brexit.
+One of the tags already contains an electronic ID with the correct ISO country code ‘826’, needed from 1 January 2021.
 You do not need to add any extra tags.

 Continue to tag your cattle with the country code ‘UK’ and their individual ID number.